DIY No-Mess Lavender Sugar Scrub Cubes (Without Soap)

 However, they’re completely customisable!
 So if lavender “ain’t your thang”, feel free to change up the scent to one of your favourite essential oils.

-I’ve used white sugar for this recipe as it tends to be softer on skin, but if you’re looking for something a little stronger, sub in organic brown or cane sugar, as the granules are a bit bigger, making for a more intense scrub.
+I’ve used brown sugar for this recipe as it’s quite strong on skin, but if you’re looking for something a little softer, sub in organic white sugar, as the granules are a bit smaller making for a more gentle scrub.

 I’ve found these sugar scrub cubes to be effective at exfoliating out any remaining hair bulbs stuck under my skin after laser hair removal.
 A lot of other exfoliants I’ve tried haven’t been as effective.